 Since Curaçao is an island, it’s only natural that the sea has always played an important role in daily life.
 You can get a glimpse of the nautical history of the island at the Curacao Maritime Museum.
 Over 500 years of maritime history is documented via nautical charts, ship models and navigation equipment combined with audiovisual presentations.

 As you stroll through the pedestrian streets of Punda, you can buy souvenirs and spoil yourself with some fine jewelry too.
 The streets are filled with retail and local shops for all budgets.
 Stylish imported brands can be found in stores right next to local shops with fine art and souvenirs.
 Don’t spend too much time shopping though, because there is more to do!

 On the other side, the Kura Hulanda Museum in Otrobanda is informative as well as fun.
-The area around the museum consists of little alleys with striking architecture and colors.
+The area around the museum consists of little alleys with striking colorful architecture and beautifully painted murals.
 The museum shows the total process of the Atlantic slave trade in an approachable and interesting way: from the moment the slaves were captured in Africa, to their transportation and resettlement in Curaçao.
-It also illustrates how African, Dutch, South American and Caribbean influences contributed to Curaçao’s vibrant culture.
+It also illustrates how African, Dutch, Jewish, South American and Caribbean influences contributed to Curaçao’s vibrant culture.

 Curaçao’s landscape is composed of hundreds of striking monuments, ancient forts and colorful colonial architecture.